If you want to build resilience in kids, there’s one simple, yet powerful thing you can tell them. Its impact will be long lasting and far reaching.

 It says they can make the world a better place, whether it’s through love, creativity, ideas, skills or simply being kind.

 Every child, no matter who they are, has something to offer.
+This especially applies to Neurodiverse kids and kids who may have suffered trauma, have being bullied or struggle with self acceptance.
 They are important to the world.

 Telling them they’re important lifts them up and inspires them.